hshi/AFQMCLAB/README.md

   //TODO: Update my script to use . instead of import from different directory.

   //TODO: Check Mingpu's pairing case?

+  //TODO: GHF code can be faster! ==> Use wave left eq. wave right

   //TODO: Add a UHF code?